SunannnSun/damm/README.md

 ### Update

+3/29: log in the value of joint log likelihood in each iteration; can potentially increase computational load; visualize for convergence analysis

 As opposed to using CMake in previous iteration, Linux implementation will solely use terminal commands to compile, execute and debug in Vsode IDE due to the module's low complexity.